cranci1/AnimeGen/README.md

 ./ipabuild.sh
 ```

-If the build was successful, then in the AnimeGen directory, you should see a "build" folder with a subfolder "DerivedDataApp" and the AnimeGen.ipa file.
+If the build was successful, you should see a "build" folder with a subfolder "DerivedDataApp" and the AnimeGen.ipa file in the AnimeGen directory.
 You are now done!
+Just use any IPA installer like TrollStore, AlStore, Scarlet, ESign or sideloadly to install the IPA on the desired device.